micwoj92/bumps/README.rst

 Bumps provides data fitting and Bayesian uncertainty modeling for inverse problems.
-It has a variety of optimization algorithms available for locating the most like value for function parameters given data, and for exploring the uncertainty around the minimum.
+It has a variety of optimization algorithms available for locating the most like value for function parameters given data, and for exploring the uncertainty around the minimum

 Installation is with the usual python installation command::